Spend your summer with us.

 - All Summer Housing residents must move out of their spring assignment on the specified moving date as assigned by Housing Services.

-- Students can anticipate moving on May 27 and 28.
+- Students can anticipate moving on May 27.

 - Do not leave campus before moving into your summer assignment.
 Residents who leave campus before moving into their summer housing are subject to a "per hour" moving charge if Housing Services is required to bag left over items in a living space.
 Housing Services is not responsible for bagged items.
 (Average charge is $200 and depends on the amount of time required to completely bag the items in the living space.)